Birth Control: We All Benefit

 Women's preventive care — including birth control — is basic health care.
 This shouldn't be a revolutionary idea, but unfortunately it is to some, and in the past few years, birth control has become increasingly politicized.

 It’s time to remind them that with birth control, we all benefit.
+Take Action.

 Birth control has benefited Americans across the country, and it's so important that we ensure that birth control be available at no cost to every woman, no matter where she works.
 Read stories submitted by people from all across the country on how birth control has beneifited them.

-There’s quite a bit of misinformation about birth control floating around, do you know the facts about birth control?
+There’s quite a bit of misinformation about birth control floating around.
+Do you know the facts about birth control?

 “Do taxpayers really pay for ‘free’ birth control under Obamacare?”
-See our helpful graphic that explains who pays for no co-pay birth control insurance coverage (hint: it’s not taxpayers!).
+See our helpful graphic that explains who pays for no copay birth control insurance coverage (hint: it’s not taxpayers!).

 The fight for access to affordable health care is not a new fight.
 Check out some of the highlights from just the past few years!